 The Open Doors Community Tickets program offers reduced or even free tickets to select performances at the Kauffman Center.
 These performances range from school matinees to seats at regularly scheduled performances.
 We are continuing to build a network of local agencies in our community to help share these opportunities with children, families, and underserved citizens who might not otherwise have the opportunity to attend a performance at the Kauffman Center.

-The Kauffman Center hosts more than 35 school matinees for approximately 40,000 students annually.
+The Kauffman Center hosts more than 35 student matinees for approximately 40,000 students annually.
 These performances range from concerts by the Kansas City Symphony to presentations by National Geographic Live speakers.
-Educators can find the perfect compliment to arts curriculum while students experience one of the finest performing arts facilities in the country.
+Educators can find the perfect complement to arts curriculum while students experience one of the finest performing arts facilities in the country.

 The Open Doors Spotlight on Youth initiative offers year-round programs and engagement opportunities that connect young people with the Kauffman Center.
 Through multiple avenues and programs, we want tomorrow’s artists, arts patrons, and arts administrators to learn from the Kauffman Center’s role and responsibility in the Kansas City arts community.

-Throughout the year, we engage students through a wide range of tailored experiences, including internships, tours, backstage workshops, and discussions with Kauffman Center staff.
+Throughout the year, we engage students through a wide range of tailored experiences, including internships, tours, backstage workshops, discussions with Kauffman Center staff and educational videos.
 We invite teachers and community organizations to bring small student groups to learn about the facility’s architecture, arts administration, and our daily operations.
-To find out more about these Spotlight on Youth experiences, please visit the page below.

 Future Stages Festival, an annual community event, turns a spotlight on youth performances and family-friendly programming.
 The free festival supports the growth of future artists with a focus on youth ages 5-18.
 Future Stages Festival invites all ages to experience the arts and introduces young audiences to the Kauffman Center.
 The festival showcases diverse performances on three stages along with interactive art activities provided by community arts organizations.